jacksleight/statamic-memberbox/docs/widget.md

 # Widget

-Memberbox provides a widget that you can add to the control panel dashboard.
+MemberBox provides a widget that you can add to the control panel dashboard.
 By default this behaves a lot like the collection widget, displaying a paginated members list with a create member button:

 ```php
 [